einar-hjortdal/peony/INFO.md

 to a select audience, a `price-list` must be used: its `includes_tax` property will override the `includes_tax` property set on `region`.

-### price_list, price_rules, discounts (WIP)
+### price_list and price_rules (WIP)

-A `price_list` allows to assign prices to `product_variant` that modify or override their regional price.
+B2B customers may need custom prices: a `price_list` allows to assign prices and taxes to `product_variant` that modify or override their regional price and tax settings.

-It also allows to create volume pricing: prices only valid when a specific number of variants is purchased.
+Price rules are used to create discounts and volume pricing.

+Volume pricing are prices only valid when a specific number of variants is placed in a cart.

 ### `product`, `product_variant`, `inventory_item` and `inventory_level`